teohm/teohm.github.com/source/_posts/2013-04-17-chef-cookbooks-for-busy-ruby-developers.markdown

 cookbook "rackbox"
 ```

-(I added a hack to force `berkshelf` to use `runit 1.1.2` required by `rackbox`.
+(I added a hack here to force `berkshelf` to use `runit 1.1.2` required
+by `rackbox`.
 Still looking for a better solution.)

-Now I can download cookbooks with `berks install`.
+We can now download cookbooks with `berks install`.

 ```
 bundle exec berks install --path cookbooks/